Your go-to guide to Veganuary | Lizi’s

 Once you have become fully immersed in the month of Veganuary, you might want to look for some support or inspiration from the vegan community to keep you going, or to learn more about a vegan lifestyle.

 Social media is the perfect place to start.
-On Instagram alone there are 87.5 million posts using the ‘vegan’ hashtag, while 3.9 million also use ‘vegan recipes’ hashtag.
+On Instagram alone, there are around 100 million posts using the ‘vegan’ hashtag, while nearly 8 million also use ‘vegan recipes’ hashtag.
 You will find a variety of individuals, as well as bloggers and influencers documenting their daily meals, challenges and ways to overcome any obstacles they have faced.
 They’ll also offer up some of their favourite meal options at chain or indie restaurants, so you can look forward to enjoying eating out.

 There are also plenty of local vegan groups on Facebook and Meetup, or for a softer introduction, you could look for a vegan cooking course to meet other like-minded individuals.